 2. Pay attention to the lighting

-The colours will change throughout the day, so make sure to view these at the time that you are most likely to be in the room... so not necessarily 5 minutes before you dash off to work, especially if it is going to be a space used mostly in the evenings.
+The colors will change throughout the day, so make sure to view these at the time that you are most likely to be in the room... so not necessarily 5 minutes before you dash off to work, especially if it is going to be a space used mostly in the evenings.

 Continue to move your sample around at different times of the day.
-Colours will look different in the morning light and they will change when viewed in the afternoon light.
+Colors will look different in the morning light and they will change when viewed in the afternoon light.
 They will look very different again in the evening with electric lighting on them so make sure you are happy with the results at all times of the day.

 3. Two's a crowd